Preparations before Moving Files from Dropbox to Box

 Solution 2: Transfer Files from Dropbox to Box with MultCloud

 Unlike downloading and uploading operations, MultCloud allows you to transfer between Dropbox and Box from one platform without opening several windows at the same time.
-It saves you a lot of time without needing to download content from Dropbox first and then upload to Box and all works are done in one page with MultCloud website opening.
+This method can save you a lot of time because you do not need to download content from Dropbox first and then upload to Box and all works are done in one page with MultCloud website opening.

 Why Choose MultCloud?